Is College Debt Bad? 5 Experts Weigh In

 There Aren't Many Great Alternatives to Student Loans

-One of the central problems in addressing the question "Is student loan debt bad?" is coming up with an alternative.
+One of the central problems in addressing the question “Are student loans bad?” is coming up with an alternative.

 Currently, there simply isn't another viable option for many low- and middle-income prospective students, Martinez said.
-This is doubly true for historically excluded groups like Latinos, whom she works with regularly at UnidosUS.
+This is doubly true for historically excluded groups like Latinos and Black students.

 The federal government stopped investing heavily in higher education around 2008, she said.
 Instead, it opted to increase its lending to those attending school.